List of Ipswich Town F.C. seasons

 Statue of Sir Bobby Robson who managed Ipswich Town from the 1969–70 season to the 1981–82 season.

 Ipswich Town Football Club have played association football since their foundation in 1878.
 For every season in which they have played, a set of statistics exist for their results in a number of competitions, including competitions in English and European football.

 Following the club's foundation, Ipswich Town played amateur football against teams from around Suffolk.
 During the 1880s, the club played a number of matches in the Suffolk Challenge Cup, winning it three times.
 Throughout the early part of the 20th century, Ipswich played in various amateur competitions including the Norfolk & Suffolk League, the South East Anglian League, the Eastern Counties League and the Southern Amateur League.
 Turning professional in 1936, Ipswich joined the Southern Football League before moving into the Football League by gaining entry to Division Three (South) in the 1937–38 season.

 The club has won the League Championship on a single occasion, the FA Cup once, and the UEFA Cup once.

+As of the end of the 2025–26 season, the club have spent 27 seasons in the top division of English football, 39 in the second, and 15 in the third.

 This list details the club's achievements in all competitive competitions, and the top scorers for each season.